Jbleezy/BO1-Reimagined/README.md

 * Upgraded: reduced hipfire spread, reduced recoil

 ### Kar98k
-* Unupgraded: increased damage to 500, increased headshot damage to 1000
+* Unupgraded: increased damage from 170 to 500, increased headshot damage from 350 to 1000
-* Upgraded: increased damage 3000, increased headshot damage to 6000
+* Upgraded: increased damage to 3000, increased headshot damage to 6000

 ### Kar98k Scoped
-* Increased damage to 1000, increased headshot damage to 4000
+* Increased damage from 675 to 1000, increased headshot damage from 3000 to 4000

 ### L96A1
 * Unupgraded: now has variable zoom scope

 ### M16
 * Unupgraded: Increased stock ammo from 120 to 150
-* Upgraded: decreased grenade launcher attchment explosion radius by 36%
+* Upgraded: decreased grenade launcher explosion radius by 36%
-* Upgraded: increased grenade launcher attchment max damage from 400 to 1500
+* Upgraded: increased grenade launcher max damage from 400 to 1500
-* Upgraded: increased grenade launcher attchment min damage from 75 to 500
+* Upgraded: increased grenade launcher min damage from 75 to 500
-* Upgraded: added name of weapon attachment
+* Upgraded: added name of weapon attachment on HUD

 ### M1911
 * Upgraded: impact damage - 2500, max explosion damage - 2500, min explosion damage - 1000